sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 Here we use `hvals` operation (1). `hvals` returns all values in the hash stored at key.
 In Vert.x-redis, it returns data as a `JsonArray` object.
 In the handler we first check whether the action is successful as before.
 If okay, we could write the result to response.
 Notice that we cannot directly write the returning `JsonArray` to the response as each value in `JsonArray` we retrieved from Redis was escaped so some characters are not correct.
 So we should first convert them into todo entity and then re-encode them to JSON.

 Here we use an approach with functional style.
 Because the `JsonArray` class implements `Iterable<Object>` interface (behave like `List` yeah?), we could convert it to `Stream` using `stream` method.
 The `Stream` here is not the IO stream, but data flow.
-Then we call `Utils.getTodoFromJson` method on every item to convert every value(in string format) to `Todo` entity, using `map` operator.
+Then we transform every value(in string format) to `Todo` entity, with the help of `map` operator.
 We don't explain `map` operator in detail but, it's really important in functional programming.
 After mapping, we collect the `Stream` in the form of `List<Todo>`.
 Now we could use `Json.encodePrettily` method to convert the list to JSON string.
 Finally we write the encoded result to response as before (3).

 #### Create Todo